Favorite Tres Leches Cake Recipe

 - 1/4 teaspoon cream of tartar

-- 1. Preheat oven to 350°.
-In a large bowl, beat eggs for 3 minutes.
+- 1. In a large bowl, beat eggs for 3 minutes.
 Gradually add sugar and vanilla; beat for 2 minutes or until mixture becomes thick and lemon-colored.
 Combine flour and baking powder; fold into egg mixture.
-Spread batter into a greased 13x9-in. baking dish.
+Spread batter into a greased 13-in. x 9-in. baking dish.

-- 2. Bake 20-25 minutes or until golden brown.
+- 2. Bake at 350° for 20-25 minutes or until golden brown.
 Place on a wire rack.
 Poke holes in cake with a skewer, about 1/2 in. apart.

 - 6. Pour into a large bowl; beat on high until stiff peaks form, about 7 minutes.
 Spread over cake.
 Store in the refrigerator.
 Yield: 15 servings.